 Furthermore, two computer workshops are offered to both students and community members under the skill development program (See Annexure IV).
 These workshops are run five days a week and 53 learners (33 afternoon, 20 evening) benefit from them, including 6 youth members form the community, 2 girls and 4 boys.
 School children attending these workshops come from Grade 5 and onwards.
 3 teachers are assigned to conduct these classes.
 The content of these workshop focuses on hardware and software learning, internet communications and graphics and animation designing.
 Emphasis on these computer classes also helps the school management with maintaining school record and data using interactive IT methods.

-Mashal believes healthy mind and body play a key role in learning and leading a balanced and fulfilling life (See Annexure V).
+Mashal believes healthy mind and body play a key role in learning and leading a balanced and fulfilling life.
 Physical fitness training and nutrition classes are offered to students aged 13 and above six days a week.
-Currently there are 20 students enrolled in these trainings and classes.
+Currently there are 20 students enrolled in these training and classes.
 Two physical trainers help students gain physical fitness through an organized exercise regime.
-This enables them to focus on physical strength and stay away from harmful behaviour such as drug use in an otherwise high-risk social environment.
+This enables them to focus on physical strength and stay away from harmful behavior such as drug use in an otherwise high-risk social environment.
 Nutrition classes impart knowledge about diet and nutrition and emphasize the importance of different food groups, such as dairy, protein and carbohydrates.

 In April 2017, Mashal Model started conducting arts and craft classes with children in Grade 1 and above.
 The classes seek to cultivate creative faculties of the students and encourage them to express their emotions, desires and opinions using non-conventional mediums.
 Experienced and emerging artists work as volunteers to facilitate and conduct these once-a-week classes.
 Material for art and painting is bought from the grant provided to the school by SDC.